GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 1. Click on the **Deploy to Azure** button to begin the first stage of the deployment.
 The link takes you to the Azure Portal.
 2. Select **Create New** and enter a value such as `uk-official-networking-rg` in the **Resource group** textbox.
 3. Select a region such as `UKSouth` from the **Location** drop down box (All Resource Groups required for this architecture should be in the same Azure region e.g. `UKSouth`
 4. Some parameters can be edited in the deployment page.
-If greater customisation is requried this can be down through cloning and editing the templates directly, or in situ by editing the templates by clicking 'Edit template'.
+If greater customisation is required this can be down through cloning and editing the templates directly, or in situ by editing the templates by clicking 'Edit template'.
 5. Review the terms and conditions, then click the **I agree to the terms and conditions stated above** checkbox.
 6. Click on the **Purchase** button.
 7. Check Azure portal notification for a message that the stage of deployment is complete and move on to the next if completed.
 8. If for some reason your deployment fails.
 To avoid incurring cost and orphan resources it is advisable to delete the resource group in its entirety, fix the issue and redeploy the resource groups and template.

 ## Deploy Active Directory Domain
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Freference-architectures%2Fmaster%2Fcompliance%2Fuk-official%2Fthree-tier-web-with-adds%2Ftemplates%2Faads.azuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>